-Your eligibility for each of these services may vary depending on where you live and if the car-buying service is available near you.
-Also, the average savings I’ve noted below are based on statements from the companies’ websites:
+Your eligibility for each of these services will vary depending on where you live and if the car-buying service is available near you.

-AARP Free-with-membership (powered by TrueCar) Free New and used Varies (up to $2,000 in post-sale benefits)
+AARP Free-with-membership (powered by TrueCar) Free with AARP membership New and used

-Authority Auto Concierge Varies (a percentage of what you've saved compared to MSRP) New Varies
+Authority Auto Concierge $200 initially & a percentage of what you've saved compared to MSRP.
+New